 FAQs ABOUT LULIMAC CREAM

-No. LULIMAC CREAM is not recommended for use in children 12 years of age and below unless clearly necessary.
-Contact your doctor before applying.
+A: No. LULIMAC CREAM is not recommended for use in children 12 years of age and below unless clearly necessary.
+Contact your doctor before applying it.

-LULIMAC CREAM is not recommended for use among women who are pregnant and breastfeeding unless considered clearly necessary.
+A: LULIMAC CREAM is not recommended for use among women who are pregnant and breastfeeding unless considered necessary.
 Please consult your physician before using LULIMAC CREAM.